What To Do When You Receive a Notice to Prepare for Your Citizenship Exam

 How to prepare for the exam?

-CIC recommends that you study the official Discover Canada guide, as all the questions on the exam will be based on information in it.
-The CIC also provides sample test questions, which can be found here.
+IRCC recommends that you study the official Discover Canada guide, as all the questions on the exam will be based on information in it.
+IRCC also provides sample test questions, which can be found here.
 Our team at Immigroup has developed a sample test as well, which can be found here.
 Read more about preparing here.

 What happens after the exam?